Tropicode-Guam/Gym-Classes/README.md

 * The `ADMIN_USER` and password will be the only credentials used by users when accessing your.domain.com/classes/admin.
 * `HOST` should be your domain excluding the https:// part.
 For example: your.domain.com

+### `color_palette.json` file

+This file adjusts the colors of the class cards.
+You can add as many colors as you'd like in the format of [hexidecimal colors](https://imagecolorpicker.com/).
+If you'd like to stick with the defaults, you can just copy paste the `color_palette.sample.json` file into this one.

 ### `general.json` file

 The `Fee Message` setting replaces all occurances of `{FEE}` with the fee for that particular class.
 For example if the setting was `Pay {FEE} dollars at the gate.`, then the message would be *Pay 5.00 dollars at the gate.* assuming the class has a fee of 5.00.